Order of contents on this page: (Click on the links below)

 Shenandoah: Ipswich 1984: A motor cruiser built in 1984 by Fairline Boats of Oundle on the River Nene in Northamptonshire.
 This was for use on the inland waterways and lakes of Britain.
 The design class is known as the Fairline Mirage 29 with a car-type canopy, aft cockpit and an inboard engine.
 She has a 6 berth accommodation in 3 cabins.
 Her dimensions are 28’ 6” x 10’ 2” (8.7 x 3.1 metres).
 She was used on The Broads and was privately owned until 1999, when sold to the Norfolk Yacht Agency at Horning on the River Bure in Norfolk.
 Last seen in 1999, so may no longer be operative.

 Tringa of Ipswich 2003: Built in 2003 by Linssen Yachts, Maasbracht, Netherlands, this is a Grand Sturdy 410 AC Dutch Steel Cruiser for use on the inland waterways of the UK and Europe.
 She has a car-type canopy, aft cockpit and an inboard diesel 145hp engine, with a 3 berth accommodation in 2 cabins.
 Her dimensions are 41’ 2” x 13’ 9” (12.55 x 4.2 metres).
 The Tringa of Ipswich was registered with the Environment Authority (Thames Region) for use on the inland waterways of the UK.
 The name Tringa has been in use since 1902 when the William Fife yard at Fairlie on the River Clyde built the classic yacht of this name, which derives from the scientific description for the common redshank (Tringa totanus), a typical wader in European waters.
 The suffix “of Ipswich” was used to distinguish the vessel from others of that name.
 We also believe that the owners may have been Tringa Limited, a Private Limited Company of consultant engineers based in Ipswich, England.
-As at 2015 the vessel is lying at Shepperton Marina and is up for sale.
-The name as registered will obviously change under new ownership.
+As at 2015 the vessel had been sold by the owners and renamed just Tringa.
+She is berthed at Shepperton Marina and is up for sale.

 A Thames sailing barge was a type of commercial sailing boat common on the River Thames in London in the 19th century.
 The flat-bottomed barges were perfectly adapted to the Thames Estuary and the estuaries of eastern England with their shallow waters and narrow rivers.
 The barges could float in as little as 3 feet (1 m) of water and could dry out in the tidal waters without heeling over.
 Furthermore, unlike most sailing craft, these barges could sail completely unballasted; a major saving in labour and time.
 By the 1890s the development of the Thames sailing barge was at its peak with the small coasters built in Ipswich and Harwich developing a style of their own.